 Yoga Toes separate and stretch the toes to decrease foot- and toe-related pain and reduce injuries.

 Yoga Bolsters are similar to yoga pillows.
-They are soft, rectangular or cylindrical props means to support and/or augment various postures.
+They are soft, rectangular, or cylindrical props that offer support and augment various postures.

-Yoga Blankets can be used as adjustable bolsters to improve posture and offer support during your practice.
-They may also be used for cushioning, warmth, weight, or general comfort.
+Yoga Blankets can be used as adjustable bolsters to improve posture and support during practice for cushion, warmth, weight, or general comfort.

 Several notable yoga brands create quality yoga mats, apparel, props, and other gear that can help you with your practice.
 Here are a few of the most popular yoga brands to be on the lookout for:

-Lululemon: Based in Vancouver, Lululemon is best known for their comfy and stylish yoga pants.
-They also manufacture a long list of other types of yoga apparel as well as mats and various yoga accessories.
+Lululemon: Based in Vancouver, Lululemon is most well-known for its iconically comfy and stylish yoga pants.
+They also manufacture a long list of other yoga apparel and mats and various yoga accessories.

 Alo: Started in Commerce, CA, Alo offers a long list of yoga apparel and accessories for the conscious consumer, including luxury fashion items that are also meant to be exceedingly comfortable and well-performing.

-While there are a wide range of yoga books available on the market, there are certainly some books that every yogi should own:
+While there is a wide range of yoga books available on the market, there are certainly some books that every yogi should own:

 The Heart of Yoga: Developing a Personal Practice by T.K.V.
 Desikachar

-This is the first yoga text to outline a step-by-step sequence for developing a complete practice according to yin yoga.
-Yoga adapted to the needs of the individual and his or her current state of health, age, occupation, and lifestyle.
+This is the first yoga text to outline a step-by-step sequence for developing a complete practice according to viniyoga - yoga adapted to the needs of the individual and their current state of health, age, occupation, and lifestyle.
 It covers the age-old principles of yoga: poses and counterposes, conscious breathing, meditation, and philosophy.

 Sri Krishnamacharya, who lived to be over 100 years old, was one of the greatest yogis of the modern era.
 Krishnamacharya's son T.K.V.
-Desikachar wrote The Heart of Yoga where he offers a distillation of his father's system as well as his own practical approach.
+Desikachar wrote The Heart of Yoga, where Desikachar offers a distillation of his father's system and his practical approach.
 Elements of his teaching have become well known around the world through the work of his other students: B.K.S.
 Iyengar, Pattabhi Jois, and Indra Devi.